mdfaisalgithup/mdfaisalgithup/README.md

 ### Overview 👋
 - I have already worked on frontend with
-  ✨html css,
+  ✨HTML, ✨CSS,
-   javascript, tailwind, React, React Router, firebase authentication all these technologies.
+   ✨JavaScript,  ✨Tailwind,  ✨React,  ✨React Router,  ✨Firebase Authentication all these technologies.
 Working on Node JS, MonDav, Express, NextJS all these technologies backend.
 I am well versed in this technology.

 ## My Skills